arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/put_api_simple_within.md

 you can use the *geo* field to select a particular index.

-Returns a cursor containing the result, see [Http Cursor](../AqlQueryCursor/README.md) for details.
+Returns a cursor containing the result, see [HTTP Cursor](../AqlQueryCursor/README.md) for details.

 Note: the *within* simple query is **deprecated** as of ArangoDB 2.6.
 This API may be removed in future versions of ArangoDB.
 The preferred